Azure-Samples/ms-identity-blazor-server/Deploy-to-Azure/README.md

 - publish the projects to the **App Service**, and
 - update its client(s) to call the web site instead of the local environment.

-## Create Azure App Service and publish the projects using Visual Studio
+## When creating Azure App Service instances and publishing the projects using **Visual Studio**

-Follow the link to [Create Azure App Service and Publish Project with Visual Studio](https://docs.microsoft.com/visualstudio/deployment/quickstart-deploy-to-azure?view=vs-2019).
+Please follow the steps in [Create Azure App Service and Publish Project with Visual Studio](https://docs.microsoft.com/visualstudio/deployment/quickstart-deploy-to-azure?view=vs-2019) to create App service instances and publish the projects using Visual Studio.

-## Create Azure App Service and publish the projects using Visual Studio Code
+## When creating Azure App Service instances and publishing the projects using **Visual Studio Code**

-### Steps to deploy Service (ToDoListService-aspnetcore)
+### Deploy the API (ToDoListService-aspnetcore) (Chapter #3 only)

-#### Step 1.
-Create and Publish `ToDoListService-aspnetcore` in an Azure App Service
+#### Create and Publish `ToDoListService-aspnetcore` to an Azure App Service

 1. Install the VS Code extension [Azure App Service](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice).
 1. Sign-in to App Service using Azure AD Account.